Meat Packaging Applications

 Hot dogs packaged on ULMA TFS thermoforming machines

-Hamburgers in tray packaged on ULMA flow wrapping machine
+Hamburgers in tray packaged on ULMA flow pack machine

 Sliced salami packaged on ULMA flow wrapping machine